-Communicates providing some information and ideas, but with little depth.
-Comprehends familiar questions, although rephrasing and support from the other speaker is sometimes necessary for complex
+Communicates some information and ideas, but provides little depth.
+Comprehends familiar questions, although rephrasing and support from the other speaker is sometimes necessary for complex questions.

-Provides brief responses that are generally accurate and that rely on well-rehearsed language.
+Provides brief responses that are reasonably accurate and that rely on well-rehearsed language.
 Uses a limited range of vocabulary, displaying inaccuracies in grammar and word order.
+Pronunciation errors at times affect meaning.